FDA approved for more than 25 years

 • Growth hormone production.
 The amino acid leucine helps regulate the production of growth hormones.

 The bottom line?
-Your body needs amino acids to function.
+Your body needs amino acids to function and, fortunately, it’s easy to get them.

 Amino acids are essential for hair growth.
-They make up keratin, which is what hair is made of.
+They make up keratin, which is the predominant protein that makes up your hair structure.

 But that doesn’t mean you can rely on amino acid supplements to give you a full, healthy head of hair.